voltatek/alliance_auth_docker/README.md

 edit the ```conf/local.py``` for your eve api and mysql info and reflect the mysql info in docker-compose.yml

-edit ```.env``` to reflect cloudflare api and domain name you are choosing for auth to be installed on
+edit ```.env``` to reflect the subdomain and domain name you are choosing for auth to be installed on

 run ```docker-compose up -d``` to bring the docker stack online